enzo-project/enzo-e/doc/source/devel/physics.rst

 All physics classes are subclasses of the :cpp:class:`!Physics` class.
 Unlike other classes in the Enzo-E layer that descend from the Cello class-hierarchy (:cpp:class:`!Method`, :cpp:class:`!Initial`, :cpp:class:`!Prolong`, :cpp:class:`Refine`, etc.), the Cello-layer doesn't really interact much with instances of the :cpp:class:`!Physics` classes - beyond storing them.

-In practice, :cpp:class:`!Physics` classes are used commonly used to store problem-specific configuration information that needs to be accessed by multiple different :cpp:class:`!Method` classes and/or initializers.
+In practice, :cpp:class:`!Physics` classes are commonly used to store problem-specific configuration information that needs to be accessed by multiple different :cpp:class:`!Method` classes and/or initializers.
 Some functions that make use of this information are also sometimes introduced to these classes.